 Archer-Daniels Midland (ADM)

 Even though it’s one of the largest agricultural companies in the world, Archer Daniels Midland may not be a name familiar to many stock investors.
 However, for those in the know, the company has been a solid investment.
-The company is one of the kings of the dividend aristocrat world, raising its dividend an amazing 44 years in a row, putting the yield at over 4% after the stock tumbled with the rest of the market in March.
+The company is one of the top dogs among the Dividend Aristocrat world — a few more years of increases will make it a Dividend King.

 Union Pacific (UNP)

-If you want to own a premium dividend aristocrat, look no further than 3M.
-This massive conglomerate is one of the companies in an eight-way tie for the longest consecutive streak of dividend increases, at 56 years as of Jan.
-31, 2019.
+If you want to own a premium Dividend King, look no further than 3M.
+This massive conglomerate is approaching an incredible 60 years of consecutive increases.
 The company is also one of the elite 30 companies comprising the Dow Jones Industrial Average.
-Currently, the maker of everything from Scotch tape to Post-It notes yields nearly 4%.
+Currently, the maker of everything from Scotch tape to Post-It notes yields nearly 3%.

 Bristol-Myers Squibb (BMY)

 The pharmaceutical industry has always been a sound source of dividend payments for investors, and Bristol-Myers Squibb is no exception.
-Currently yielding 2.87%, BMY’s stock has had its ups and downs but returned an average of 12.51% annually to investors over the last 10 years.
-The global pharmaceutical giant reported quarterly revenue of $6 billion in the third quarter of 2019 alone.
+Currently yielding nearly 3%, BMY’s stock has had its ups and downs but returned double-digit returns over the last 10 years.

 CVS Health (CVS)

 Depending on your investment philosophy, the stock of pharmacy giant CVS could be one to avoid, or it could be on the brink of a major turnaround.
-While the stock market, in general, has enjoyed a prosperous half-decade, shares of CVS are down over 20% over the past five or so years.
-Earnings estimates are looking up, however, after turning negative during the company’s acquisition of insurance giant Aetna in 2018-19.
-That might be part of why a survey of 25 analysts has a “strong buy” rating on the stock with an average price target of $85.31.
-Dividends remain strong, with the company currently paying out over 3% of its share price.
+While the stock market, in general, has enjoyed a prosperous half-decade, shares of CVS are down from their high of around $112 in 2015.
+The company’s stores, however, were a rock during the pandemic and recently beat earnings estimates.

 Hormel Foods (HRL)

-Hormel is a staple for most American cupboards — a status that has only increased in value since the coronavirus pandemic has pushed so much of people’s eating back to home.
+Hormel is a staple for most American cupboards — and the pandemic has only strengthened its position.
 In times of uncertainty, stocks in what are considered “defensive” sectors where demand isn’t as big of a variable are strong options.
 Consumer staples like what Hormel provides are a perfect example, and the company’s long history of boosting dividends likely speaks to that.